montana-digital/email_handler_v1/docs/setup_guide.md

 ## 7. Troubleshooting
 - **Missing Streamlit executable**: re-run `python scripts\setup_env.py`.
+- **Feature disabled warning**: the UI now surfaces dependency-specific warnings (for example, missing `extract-msg` disables `.msg` ingestion).
+Install the suggested package and restart the app.
 - **Port already in use**: specify an alternate port (`python scripts\run_app.py -- --server.port 8502`).
 - **Execution policy blocks scripts**: launch PowerShell with `-ExecutionPolicy Bypass` for the session or sign scripts per organizational policy.
 - **Database locked**: ensure only one Streamlit session runs at a time or restart the app to release SQLite locks.